No smoking in national parks

 How will this ban be enforced?

-- In our busiest parks NPWS has erected no smoking signs in visitor use areas and at major park entrances.
-No smoking messages will also appear on visitor publications and the NPWS website.
+- In our busiest parks there are no smoking signs in visitor use areas and at major park entrances.
+No smoking messages also appear on visitor publications and the NPWS website.

 What on-the-spot fines will apply?

-- $250 for throwing a cigarette butt from a car under the Protection of the Environment Operations Act.
+- $250 for throwing a cigarette butt from a car under the Protection of the Environment Operations Act 1997.

-- $660 for throwing a lit cigarette butt, match or other ‘incandescent material’ under the Rural Fires Act 1997.
-In a total fire ban, the fine is doubled to $1320.
+- $660 for discarding a lit cigarette butt under the Rural Fires Act 1997.
+In a total fire ban, the fine is doubled to $1,320.

-- $300 for smoking in a park under the National Parks and Wildlife Regulation.
+- $300 for smoking in a park under the National Parks and Wildlife Regulation 2019.